mjpalacios25/Cocktail-Party/README.md

 * Users can browse cocktails based upon season/flavor profile.
 * Users can search cocktails by name or ingredient.
 * Users can find nearby cocktail bars.
+* Website verifies whether user age is 21 or over.

 ## Setup/Installation Requirements
 ​
-* No set-up or installation required.
+No set-up or installation required.
 ​
 ## Known Bugs
 ​